gerhard-h/qmk_firmware/keyboards/bm40hsrgb/keymaps/noautosvia/readme.md

 # an autosymbol keymap for bm40hsrgb
-no VIA, it conflicts with the large amount of tap dances best used with German keyboard layout no autoshift but hold does autosymbol
+instead of autoshift uses a tap dance hold based autosymbol approach for use with German keyboard layout

 features:
+VIA
 tap dance
-macros
+custom keycodes
 rgb per layer